Shlomo Rakib: Career

 In the 1980s, Rakib served as a communications engineer in the Israeli Navy.
 Rakib also served as Chief Engineer at the communications products company PhaseCom from 1981 to 1993.
 As part of PhaseCom, he developed data and telephony applications.

 Shlomo Rakib founded Terayon in 1993 with his brother Zaki Rakib (IPO in 1998).
 The company initially sold modems before developing other types of broadband technology.
 Rakib served as the company's president and CTOs.

 Rakib invented Terayon's S-CDMA technology, which is a component of the DOCSIS 2.0 cable data specification used in cable modems.
 As part of Terayon, he also developed data transmission methods utilizing Asynchronous Transfer Mode (ATM) and S-CDMA.
 Rakib resigned as Terayon's president in 2004.
 The firm was acquired in 2007 by Motorola.
+This S-CDMA technology that Rakib developed allowed for more efficient utilization of the available bandwidth by allowing multiple signals to occupy the same frequency spectrum simultaneously.
+It also improved security and reduced interference.

 In 2004, Rakib co-founded Novafora, a company that developed microprocessors for advanced video applications.
 The firm acquired semiconductor and microprocessor company Transmeta in 2009 before it eventually closed in the same year.

 Rakib and Ronny Hadani co-founded Cohere Technologies in 2009.
 They met at one of Hadani's lectures about Orthogonal Time Frequency and Space (OTFS) at the University of Texas at Austin. and founded the company after Rakib devised the idea to apply OTFS to wireless technology and signal processing.
 The firm focuses on wireless improvements using OTFS and the Delay-Doppler model to improve FDD/TDD spectrum performance.

 In 2012, Rakib founded Gainspeed, a company specializing in DAA (Distributed Access Architecture).
 The company was initially known as Cohere Networks before being renamed Gainspeed in 2013.
 The firm was acquired by Nokia in 2016.

+In 2021, Rakib became a member of CableLabs' Convergence Council, an advisory board focused on building convergence in the cable industry.